 Whilst colour has the power to change moods, it can also change the look and feel of a room completely.
-As the kitchen is a central hub where the majority of families spend most of their time socialising and coming together, it’s key that the colour you choose suits you and your family whilst creating a room you just won’t want to leave.
-Whether you go for a bold, moody dark pallet or keep it simple and neutral – Here is some colourful kitchen inspiration to help you decide.
+As the kitchen is a central hub where the majority of families spend most of their time socialising and coming together, it’s key that the colour you choose suits you and your family, creating a room you’ll never want to leave.

+A grey kitchen is a popular design choice, giving you a simple base to decorate the rest of the kitchen with pops of colour.
+A practical option that will stand the test of time and not go out of style.
 Grey is a versatile colour, offering you lots of matching colour palettes to play with.
-Why not pair grey with a blue, green or pink high-level cabinetry or feature island to mix it up.
+Why not pair grey with a blue, green or pink high-level cabinetry or feature island to mix it up?
 Grey also allows you to go a bit more wild with your feature colours.

 We like to pair blue with a calming white or grey cabinetry – Or make the cabinetry the focal point and choose a strong, darker blue and pair it with a traditional brass handle to add elegance.
-You should opt for a blue kitchen if you’re looking to create a relaxing, easy to clean environment for your kitchen.
+You should opt for a blue kitchen if you’re looking to create a relaxing, easy-to-clean environment for your kitchen.

 A statement colour, oozing personality.
 To choose a plum kitchen you’ve got to be adventurous and stylish, but also love the classics.
 Plum is sensual and warm, making your space feel cosy.
 A place that you could relax and have a party in.
 If a pink kitchen may be too much for you, plum is a beautiful alternative.